battur/3ps-upgrader/README.md

 An interactive cli tool that makes 3rd party libraries upgrade easier, faster, and auditable.
 You may find this tool helpful if you have 50+ libraries for an upgrade and each might affect 10+ java projects.

-The upgrader application runs in either of following 4 states at a time:
+The upgrader application runs in one of following 4 states at a time:

 1. SearchLibraryState
 2. LocateReplacementState